c-blake/bu/doc/tim.md

 to suppress `noise`.
 Sometimes people "scale up" naively[^3] to get hard to interpret and/or misleading results.
-Since it is also not always clear how much scaling up is "enough" anyway or what the residual noise scale is, this can really magnify waiting time for results via many samples of a long benchmark.
+Since it is also not always clear how much scaling up is "enough" anyway or what the residual noise scale is, this can **compound** waiting time for results via several samples of a long benchmark.

 Maybe we can do better.
 While statistical strategies (like [eve](eve.md) or MLEs for "sampling cast" Weibull distributions) exist, a low sophistication way